Fennecai/Aperture-Continued/README.md

 * and many,many more!

 ## Features
-1. the best Portal gun addon is included as part of this addon with additional updates and bugfixes (coming soon; its mostly just a straight copy atm. with minor edits)
+1. the best Portal gun addon is included as part of this addon with additional updates and bugfixes (well tbh its mostly just a straight copy with minor edits)
 2. Wiremod compatability
 3. Faith plates in 2 variants, which you can configure the near-exact target of
 4. radios that have a 1/20 chance of playing a never-before-heard message from Dr. breen (no, really.)